-Last year the big news in travel was the negative impacts mass tourism had on beloved destinations such as Barcelona, Venice, and Scotland’s Isle of Skye.
+Lately we've heard a lot about the negative impacts mass tourism has had on beloved destinations such as Barcelona, Venice, and Scotland’s Isle of Skye.

 So perhaps it’s no surprise that more and more people are looking for intimate, immersive travel experiences that get them away from the crowds and into pristine natural environments and indigenous cultural communities.

-To that end, here are our picks for the top 10 off-the-beaten-path travel destinations to visit in 2019:
+To that end, here are our picks for the top 10 off the beaten path travel destinations to visit in 2021:

 Botswana is one of the world’s hottest up-and-coming ecotourism destinations, in large part due to its forward-thinking approach to conservation.
 The country has prioritized the protection of wildlife for over 50 years now, ever since the Batawana people established the Moremi Nature Reserve in 1963 after seeing their lands threatened by poaching and cattle farms.
 Commercial hunting was banned in 2014, anti-poaching laws are VERY strictly enforced, and wildlife management is largely handled by local communities.
 As a result, Botswana has no shortage of amazing attractions for animal lovers.
 Bucket list activities include exploring the Okavango Delta via canoe, mingling with 120,000+ elephants in Chobe National Park, and having a traditional Big 5 safari experience at Moremi.

-Interest in travel to Cuba has surged dramatically since President Obama loosened the decades-long restrictions on Americans doing so.
-And, with the current administration threatening to reverse improved US diplomatic relations with Cuba, there are even more travelers hoping to visit before the window of opportunity closes.
+A few years ago, President Obama loosened the decades-long restrictions on Cuba and interest in travel to Cuba surged dramatically.
+More recently, under the Trump administration, travel to Cuba became a more difficult process for Americans.
+However, Americans are still allowed to travel to Cuba if they follow the current rules, and it’s definitely a trip worth taking.
 Most travelers dream of visiting Havana for its classic cars, thriving Cuban culture (delicious food, infectious music, colorful art, etc.), and impressive colonial architecture.
 But outside of the popular capital city, the Caribbean’s largest island also offers majestic mountains, verdant valleys, tropical jungles, rich history, and a surprisingly diverse array of wildlife in national parks and nature reserves that remain far off the typical tourist path.

 The Galápagos Islands